 And here’s another surprising revelation that counters conventional advice . . .

 If you’re having problems moving your bowels, don’t turn to laxatives right away.
 They can make the problem worse.
 Laxatives can damage the nerves in your colon, interfering with signals telling your colon to contract and move waste down.
 Laxatives can also interfere with absorption of minerals essential for bowel muscle and nerve health like calcium and magnesium.

-While most doctors won’t tell you this, there are several better alternatives to laxatives.
+Most doctors won’t tell you this, but there are several better alternatives to laxatives.
 You can help the last part of your digestive system do its job right without the help of drugs.

 Bowel Movement Tip #1: Eat More Fiber

 You probably already know fiber is your colon’s best friend.
 But did you know why?

 Fiber adds bulk to your waste.
 This makes it easier for your bowel muscles to contract and move things down.

 Doctors are only starting to acknowledge the second way fiber helps.
 Fiber is considered a prebiotic.
 It feeds the friendly probiotic bacteria living in your colon.
 These bacteria turn fiber into a source of energy, butyric acid, used by both the bacteria and your colon cells.